gridsome/gridsome/README.md

 # Gridsome

-## Gridsome is a framework for building blazing fast, offline-ready, mobile first PWA frontends for any CMS or APIs with Vue.js & GraphQL
+## A framework for building blazing fast, offline-ready, mobile first PWA frontends for any CMS or APIs with Vue.js & GraphQL

----

 Using latest development tools for automatic optimizations, code-splitting and lazy-loading.
 Pull data from WordPress, Contentful or any other APIs and access